KhronosGroup/Vulkan-Loader/BUILD.md

 components found from the following places, in this order:

 1. CMake or Environment variable overrides (e.g., -DVULKAN_HEADERS_INSTALL_DIR)
-1. LunarG Vulkan SDK, located by the `VULKAN_SDK` environment variable
-1. System-installed packages, mostly applicable on Linux
+2. System-installed packages, mostly applicable on Linux

 Dependencies that cannot be resolved by the SDK or installed packages must be resolved with the "install directory" override and are listed below.
 The